 Keep in mind that every released book is a step toward more recognition, sold copies, and readers.

-If you weren’t sure about why you need to promote your book, now we hope you realize how crucial a good book marketing plan is for your sales.
+If you weren’t sure about why you need to promote your book, now we hope you realize how crucial good book marketing ideas are for both published and aspiring writers.